ls6/netlify/content/events/200/index.md

  1. {{% icon-flag-pl %}} Tomasz Łasica "To zależy.
 O zależności pomiędzy celem a komunikacją"
  1. {{% icon-flag-pl %}} Paweł Wrzeszcz "Świadoma Praca Zdalna"
- 1. {{% icon-flag-pl %}}Ewa Koprowska "Każdy ma inny sposób na przetrwanie"
+ 1. {{% icon-flag-pl %}} Ewa Koprowska "Każdy ma inny sposób na przetrwanie"
- 1. {{% icon-flag-en %}}Michał Grześkowiak "Hello From the Other Side"
+ 1. {{% icon-flag-en %}} Michał Grześkowiak "Hello From the Other Side"
- 1. {{% icon-flag-en %}}Paweł Olchowik & Stine Nørgaard Olesen "Tips For a Good Online Meeting – and How It Goes in Reality When Working From Home With Kids"
+ 1. {{% icon-flag-en %}} Paweł Olchowik & Stine Nørgaard Olesen "Tips For a Good Online Meeting – and How It Goes in Reality When Working From Home With Kids"
- 1. {{% icon-flag-en %}}Tomasz Szymański "Building Relationships in a Remote Environment"
+ 1. {{% icon-flag-en %}} Tomasz Szymański "Building Relationships in a Remote Environment"